 ASCD continually seeks to provide solutions to the challenges that face educators of all levels.
-Recently, the ASCD SmartBrief ED Pulse poll sought to develop a short list of useful tasks for parents to implement in their daily routine to enhance what is being taught in the classroom.
+Recently, the ASCD SmartBrief ED Pulse poll asked readers what topics in education will be most worthy of discussion in 2014.

 ASCD continually seeks to provide solutions to the challenges that face educators of all levels.
-Recently the ASCD SmartBrief ED Pulse poll sought out the opinion of its readers on the idea of community schools.
+Recently, the ASCD SmartBrief ED Pulse poll asked readers about the attributes of personalized learning.

 ASCD continually seeks to provide solutions to the challenges that face educators of all levels.
-Recently the ASCD SmartBrief ED Pulse poll addressed where quality early education falls within U.S. priorities and goals.
+Recently, the ASCD SmartBrief ED Pulse poll addressed the need for and the interest in multicultural competency training in education.

 PISA assesses the extent to which 15-year-old students have acquired key knowledge and skills that are essential for full participation in modern societies.
 The results should be used as one measure of a country's overall evaluation of its education system and not serve as a league table.
 Yet information and greater understanding are there if we care to look and discuss the results honestly.